Can an Indian get a job in Canada after completing MBA from a university in Canada?

 Eluta: Eluta is a leading Canadian job search website in the midst of postings of more than 10,000 job vacancies from a range of Canadian employers.
 The viewer has the choice of signing up for the monthly newsletter to get the most up-to-date job postings.

-Above and beyond this, worldwide students can also seek MBA jobs in Canada on well-liked professional networking websites such as Indeed, LinkedIn, etc.
+International students are advised to proactively engage on professional networking websites such as Indeed, LinkedIn, etc.

-The major opportunity to hook up with potential employers is all through business connect events and placement programs organised next to universities.
+A major opportunity to reach out to potential employers is through business connect events and placement programs organised by the universities.

 A good number of the Canadian business schools have compulsory internship prerequisites for students following MBA.
 It lasts 1-6 months all through which students are placed underneath an employer to gain realistic acquaintance and experience.